Israeli troops withdraw from Shifa Hospital, Gaza's largest, after 2-week raid

 The war has displaced most of the territory's population and driven a third of its residents to the brink of famine.
 Northern Gaza, where Shifa is located, has suffered vast destruction and has been largely isolated since October, leading to widespread hunger.

-Israel said late last year that it had largely dismantled Hamas in northern Gaza and withdrew thousands of troops.
-But it has battled militants there on a number of occasions since then, and the two weeks of heavy fighting around Shifa highlighted the staying power of the armed groups.
+The aid ships that arrived Monday carried some 400 tons of food and supplies in a shipment organized by the United Arab Emirates and the World Central Kitchen, the charity founded by celebrity chef José Andrés.
+Last month a ship delivered 200 tons of aid in a pilot run.

-Israeli Prime Minister Benjamin Netanyahu has vowed to keep up the offensive until Hamas is destroyed and all of the hostages are freed.
+Netanyahu has vowed to keep up the offensive until Hamas is destroyed and all hostages are freed.
 He says Israel will soon expand ground operations to the southern city of Rafah, where some 1.4 million people — more than half of Gaza's population — have sought refuge.

 Hamas and other militants are still believed to be holding some 100 hostages and the remains of 30 others, after freeing most of the rest during a cease-fire last November in exchange for the release of Palestinians imprisoned by Israel.